midas-network/rsv-scenario-modeling-hub/README.md

     data at national and state level [ARCHIVED].
     - The [Weekly Rates of Laboratory-Confirmed RSV Hospitalizations from the RSV-NET Surveillance System](https://data.cdc.gov/Public-Health-Surveillance/Weekly-Rates-of-Laboratory-Confirmed-RSV-Hospitali/29hc-w46k)
     - The [National Emergency Department Visits for COVID-19, Influenza, and Respiratory Syncytial Virus](https://www.cdc.gov/respiratory-viruses/data/emergency-department-visits.html)

+- Target Data Archive: archive of the target-data time-series data.
+The data are automatically updated on Monday, and a version with additional information (rate, population size).
+The data are automatically moved to this folder, with the date append to the file name.

+- Reports: Reports from RSV Scenario Modeling Hub rounds results.
+Each report contains an executive summary with key messages and results, and analyses of ensemble and individual projections.

+- Rounds: Information on ongoing round and previous round available in the repository

 For more information, please consult the associated [README file](./auxiliary-data/README.md).